Close Menu

 —

-Sandra’s life journey across three continents has come to an end.
-Born in apartheid South Africa to Chinese parents of Hakka descent, Sandra moved with her family to Hong Kong when she was nine years old and graduated from Diocesan Girls’ School.
-She came to Canada to study sociology at Simon Fraser University, graduating with honors in 1972.
-She then embraced Canada as her home-a country she held deep pride in.
+Sandra’s journey through life on three continents has come to an end.
+Born in apartheid South Africa to Chinese parents with Hakka roots, Sandra moved with her family to Hong Kong when she was nine years old and graduated from Diocesan Girls’ School.
+She came to Canada to study sociology at Simon Fraser University, earning her degree with honors in 1972.
+After that, she embraced Canada as her home-a country of which she took great pride.

-Throughout her career and volunteer work, she aimed to enhance Canada’s multicultural and multiracial fabric.
-Her first job after graduation involved leading a group of Canadians and Malaysians in the inaugural year of the Canada World Youth program (1972-73), which promoted cross-cultural understanding.
+Throughout her career and volunteer work, she worked hard to enhance the multicultural and multiracial fabric of Canada.
+Her first job after graduating involved leading a group of Canadians and Malaysians during the inaugural year of the Canada World Youth program (1972-73), which aimed at promoting cross-cultural understanding.

-In 1988, voters elected her to Vancouver City Council, making her the first Chinese-Canadian woman elected to any political office in BC.
-Later in her career, she served as a federal citizenship judge (2003-08).
-During citizenship ceremonies, she encouraged new citizens to give back by volunteering.
+In 1988, voters elected her to Vancouver City Council, making her the first Chinese-Canadian woman ever elected to any political office in BC.
+Later on in her career, she served as a federal citizenship judge from 2003-2008.
+During citizenship ceremonies, she encouraged new citizens to give back by volunteering for their adopted country.

-Sandra generously dedicated much of her spare time volunteering herself.
-She served as a SUCCESS volunteer (1981-88), including time as board chair; was a board member of the Canadian Race Relations Foundation (1996-2000), Vancouver Foundation (1991-98), College of Physicians and Surgeons of BC (2002-05), among many other non-profit organizations.
-In 1992, SFU recognized Sandra with an Alumni of the Year award for her community service.
+Sandra herself dedicated countless hours volunteering throughout her life.
+From 1981-1988, she served as a volunteer for SUCCESS including time spent as board chair; also serving on boards for organizations like the Canadian Race Relations Foundation (1996-2000), Vancouver Foundation (1991-98), College of Physicians and Surgeons of BC (2002-05), among numerous other non-profits.
+In 1992, SFU honored Sandra with an Alumni of the Year award recognizing her commitment to community service.

 Source link